liv-daliberti/grail-simulation/src/open_r1/README.md

 All trainers rely on `prompt_builder.build_user_prompt`.
 Each row from the cleaned dataset is converted into a multi-section message containing:

-- `PROFILE:` – human-readable viewer summary synthesised from survey exports (see `clean_data/prompt/question_mapping.py` for the field mapping).
+- `PROFILE:` – human-readable viewer summary synthesized from survey exports (see `clean_data/prompt/question_mapping.py` for the field mapping).
 - `HISTORY:` – recent watches; governed by `GRAIL_MAX_HISTORY` (set to `0` for
   unbounded history).
-- `CURRENT VIDEO:` – contextualises the slate being evaluated.
+- `CURRENT VIDEO:` – contextualizes the slate being evaluated.
 - `OPTIONS:` – candidate slate entries, optionally including YouTube IDs when `GRAIL_SHOW_IDS=1`.

-The `_row_to_example` helpers in `grpo.py`/`grail.py` drop examples without a resolvable gold click, normalise slate metadata, and surface pass-through fields required by reward functions.
+The `_row_to_example` helpers in `grpo.py`/`grail.py` drop examples without a resolvable gold click, normalize slate metadata, and surface pass-through fields required by reward functions.

 ## Running GRPO